 Ability to focus on problem-solving as well as problem-finding.

-[Sources: “Roles and Skills of CIO” - Intel innov mgr slideshare + 2007 HBR article “How successful leaders think”]
+[Sources: Platt, R., “Roles and Skills of a Chief Innovation Officer,“ Slide presentation, Apr 20, 2010, and Martin R., “How Successful Leaders Think,” Harvard Business Review, June 2007.]

 According a Harvard Business Reviews’ assessment of CINOs, the most successful innovation leaders do two things: